morganericsson/msengcs/coursedescs/4DV009_DeepLearning.md

 ## Course literature

-Goodfellow, Ian, Bengio, Yoshua & Courville, Aaron, Deep learning, Cambridge, MA, 2016
+- Goodfellow, Ian, Bengio, Yoshua & Courville, Aaron, Deep learning, Cambridge, MA, 2016

 Supplementary literature may be provided by the institution if needed.

-## Overlap